markaren/E-book_cpp/Chapter3/io_streams.md

         while (std::getline(inputFile, line)) {
             std::cout << line << std::endl;
         }
-        inputFile.close();
-    } else {
+        inputFile.close(); // Would also have been called implicitly due to RAII } else {
-        std::cout << "Unable to open file." << std::endl;
+        std::cerr << "Unable to open file." << std::endl;
     }
     return 0;
 }
 ```

-In this example, we open a file named "example.txt" for reading using ifstream.
+In this example, we open a file named "example.txt" for reading using `ifstream`.
 We then check if the file is open and proceed to read and display its contents line by line.

 Similarly, you can use `ofstream` to write data to a file.
 Just replace `ifstream` with `ofstream` and use the `<<` operator to write data to the file.